-Shrubs and trees along the southeast corner of the reservoir (view north). |
+Shrubs and trees above the reservoir (view N) |

 Description